 How did Order Confirmation Email Virus infect my computer?

 As mentioned, "Order Confirmation Email Virus" emails come together with malicious Microsoft Office documents.
 Immediately after opening these files, users are asked to enable macro commands, otherwise the content will not be displayed properly.
 In doing so, users grant attachments permission to execute commands that stealthily download and install Emotet.
 This malware distribution method is simple and effective, however, it has a major flaw - attachments are unable to download malware if the user is not using Microsoft Office.
 If, for example, the .doc file is opened using an application other than MS Word, the malware will not be downloaded.
 Emotet targets the Microsoft Windows Operating System only and, therefore, users of other platforms are safe.

 How to avoid installation of malware?

 Lack of knowledge and careless behavior are the main reasons for computer infections.
 The key to safety is caution.
 Therefore, pay close attention when browsing the Internet.
 We strongly recommend that you think twice before opening email attachments.
 Files that are irrelevant or have been received from a suspicious/unrecognizable email address should never be opened.
 In addition, have a reputable anti-virus/anti-spyware suite installed and running.
 These tools detect and eliminate infectious files before they perform malicious actions.
-If you have already opened an "Order Confirmation Email Virus" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+If you have already opened an "Order Confirmation Email Virus" attachment, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.